alifhughes/stage4notes/ISAD353/Essay Notes.markdown

 ### Question:

 **'Essentially you have to choose a particular type and example of NoSQL database and justify why this choice is better than others'**
+- Picked graph databases, specifically Neo4j
+    - Throughout essay, when I make a point for Neo4j, link to other NoSQL options and comapre and contrast against them
 - Critically analysis the pros and cons of all
 - Explain and give evidence for HOW it will work
 - weigh up